Madrid pleads for more doctors, police as coronavirus cases surge

 Residents in the mostly lower-income neighbourhoods where infection rates are highest say the measures are inefficient and unfair.

-“The battle against the virus is not in confining, it is in primary healthcare, where we can test for the positive and negative so we can confine the people who are truly infected,” said retiree Nieves Marcos from the Usera area, one of those under partial lockdown.
+“The battle against the virus is not in confining, it is in primary healthcare, where we can test for the positive and negative so we can confine (just) the people who are truly infected,” said retiree Nieves Marcos from the Usera district, one of those under partial lockdown.

+Officials said restrictions could be widened after a review this week and have not ruled out more far-reaching measures.

-Madrid accounts for about a third of coronavirus cases in Spain and has the highest share of hospital capacity occupied by COVID-19 patients.
+Madrid has accounted for about a third of all coronavirus cases in Spain and has the highest share of hospital capacity occupied by COVID-19 patients.

-Reporting by Inti Landauro, Guillermo Martinez, Clara-Laeila Laudette; Writing by Andrei Khalip; Editing by Janet Lawrence
+Reporting by Inti Landauro, Guillermo Martinez, Clara-Laeila Laudette; Writing by Andrei Khalip and Clara-Laeila Laudette; Editing by Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.